-6 practical tips for moving with your pet - Key information
+6 practical tips for moving with your pets - Key Information

 Moving is an important step in anyone’s life.
 This change would be one of the greatest sources of anxiety in human beings… and the same goes for our 4-legged friends.
 Indeed, our pets are creatures of habit and moving is, in many cases, the ultimate upheaval.
-Our Brokers Team offers you 6 tips that will hopefully make moving to your new property with your little pal easier.
+Our real estate brokers offer you 6 tips that will hopefully make moving to your new property with your little pal easier.

 Get your pet used to packing boxes and other supplies in advance